eclipse-upm/upm/README.md

 Make sure you add yourself as an author on every new code file submitted.
 If you are providing a fix with significant changes, feel free to add yourself as a contributor.
-Signing-off your commits and accepting the ECA is mandatory for making new contributions to this project.
+Accepting the ECA is mandatory for making new contributions to this project.

 Documenting your code is also a big part of the task.
 We have a strict set of tags used to classify our sensors and their capabilities.
 You can find out more